-The individual SBUs are represented on the Sustainability Council and Steering Committee.
-Each one has a team responsible for its performance against the specific sustainability goals of operational footprint, sustainability product solutions, and project milestones.
-Steps are taken to measure SBU performance, based on their overall management of a portfolio of programs that influence the sustainability expectations of stakeholders.
+The leaders of SBUs and functions are represented on the Sustainability Council and Steering Committee.
+Each leader has a team responsible for performance against the specific sustainability goals such as operational footprint, sustainability product solutions, training targets, etc. Steps are taken to measure SBU performance, based on their overall management of a portfolio of programs that influence stakeholders' sustainability expectations.